-It is noted that particular consideration was given to impacts on view corridors of the sea and beach from dwellings on the Western side of Lawrence Hargrave Drive from the proposed deep soil planting forward of the existing building.
+noted that Ιt is particular consideration was given to impacts on view corridors of the sea and beach from dwellings on the Western side of Lawrence Hargrave Drive from the proposed deep soil planting forward of the existing building.

-Condition 15 included at Attachment 6 accounts for the species of trees to be used in the deep soil planting forward of the building so as to minimise impacts on the South easterly outlook of dwellings on the Western side of Lawrence Hargrave Drive towards the sea.
+Condition 16(i) included at Attachment 7 accounts for the species of trees to be used in the deep soil planting forward of the building so as to minimise impacts on the South easterly outlook of dwellings on the Western side of Lawrence Hargrave Drive towards the sea.